Review checklist

 Check structure before style

-Look at layout, cabinet runs, island size, appliance placement, doors, windows, and camera angle before judging mood or lighting.
+ARQ checks layout, cabinet runs, island size, appliance placement, doors, windows, and camera angle before the person responsible judges presentation quality.

 Check finishes and specification